matheuspavin/ae_energy/README.md

 * There is no structure for end2end testing, only for unit test.
 * The use of JS limits the control and security gave by structured types on TS.
 * Unfortunately the middleware of error is not working as it should.
+* Im not filtering any data, unfortunately didn't had time for that.